1995 Ford International Championships of Spain

-The 1995 Ford International Championships of Spain was a women's tennis tournament played on outdoor clay courts at the Real Club de Tenis Barcelona in Barcelona in Spain that was part of Tier II of the 1995 WTA Tour.
-It was the 14th edition of the tournament and was held from April 25 through April 30, 1995.
+The 1995 Ford International Championships of Spain was a women's tennis tournament played on outdoor clay courts at the Real Club de Tenis Barcelona in Barcelona in Spain that was part of Tier II category of the 1995 WTA Tour.
+It was the 14th and last edition of the tournament and was held from 25 April through 30 April 1995.
+First-seeded Arantxa Sánchez Vicario won the singles title.